-- 6.1.4 Excavation work was carried out at Holes 1, 2, 3, 8, 9, 17, & 18.
+- 6.1.3 Excavation work was carried out at Holes 1, 2, 3, 5, 8, 9, 17, & 18 during the reporting month.
 Haul road was constructed linking up Holes 1-9, 17 & 18.
-Sprinklers were provided when the rock breaking activities were carried out for dust suppression at Holes 2 & 9 only.
-A standby water tank was available on site.
+Sprinklers were provided when the rock breaking activities were carried out for dust suppression at Hole 9 only.
+Dust generation from the haul road, during earth moving operation and excavation were observed at sunny and windy weather, insufficient mitigation measures was provided on site.
 The Contractor was reminded to minimize the dust generated by the site vehicles moving along the haul road.
-For other excavation or earth moving areas, the Contractor was reminded to provide sufficient dust suppression measure. - 6.1.5 The Contractor has been installed hoarding near to existing S3, S4 & S6. - 6.1.6 Concrete batching plant was started to construct at early April 2006.
-It will require few weeks for testing and commissioning.
-No temporary drainage was observed on site to collect and reuse the water from the concrete batching plant during the site audit.
-The Contractor was reminded to provide the temporary drainage before the start of the operational phase of the concrete batching plant.
+For other excavation or earth moving areas, the Contractor was reminded to provide sufficient dust suppression measure. - 6.1.4 Concrete batching plant was completed erection and started to operate at the end of this reporting month.
+The Contractor was confirmed that the total silo capacity on site was less than 50 tonnes.